aclarkData/jekyll-now/_posts/2017-12-19-ChineseCompanies.md

-To contrast my negativity on the current Chinese regime and economy, I will provide a few of my favorites investments:
+To contrast my negativity on the current Chinese regime and economy, I will provide a few of my favorites investments.
 ### A few current portfolio favorites:

 * Gold: Because of the recent bubble around cryptocurrencies, Gold has taken a hit in valuation.
 Regardless of the recent dip, which indicates a decent entry point, this ‘barbaric relic’ is a fantastic investment, when in physical form, works for easily up to 10% of assets.
 Due to instabilities in the USD and its most likely obliteration in the next financial crisis (the Fed was actually insolvent for a while during the past couple years if they were required to do real accounting).
 Gold is a wonderful hedge against uncertainty and is a true store of value.
 Gold doesn’t actually change value, currencies float around gold based on their strength.
 Something interesting to think about.